What is a Good Mantra for Running? + 30 Mantra Examples

-Scientific research shows that mantras, short sayings, can help increase focus and lower stress: a 2015 Brain and Behavior journal study used MRIs to study brain activity when these mantras were used.
-It found that “subjects who repeated a mantra displayed decreased brain activity, allowing for increased focus and relaxation.”
-Read on to find the best running mantras for you.
+Scientific research shows that mantras, short sayings, can help increase focus and lower stress: a 2015 Brain and Behavior Journal study found that “subjects who repeated a mantra displayed decreased brain activity, allowing for increased focus and relaxation.”
+So I just had to round up the best running mantras.

 This week I had a 40-minute tempo run.
 To be completely transparent, I almost always have a tough time with tempo runs.
 I knew I needed a secret weapon to succeed.
 I needed a good mantra for running to stop the negative self-talk and get into a positive mindset.

 So, I picked one.
 A new mantra.
 A simple word.
-I thought about my intention for the workout.
-I wanted to stay in control during this very hard run.
-I wanted to stay smooth.
+I thought about my intention for the workout and how I wanted to stay in control and smooth.
 This intention was born out of the mistakes I typically make with tempos—I start out too fast and ride the struggle bus to the end.

 My running mantra was a single word: Smooth.